 The evident reason why "fornication" was now to be grounds for divorce was that another flesh was in this way introduced into what was meant to be a "one flesh" union.
 This principle is stated clearly in both its spiritual and fleshly aspects in 1 Corinthians 6v15-20, where Genesis 2v24 is quoted by Paul.
 The temporary allowance of polygamy under the law of Moses has now been withdrawn under the law of Christ.
 Under the law which allowed polygamy there was no assurance that the "one flesh" union (as originally intended by God) would be complied with.

 Genesis 2v24 is invoked in Malachi 2v15, and v14-16 make clear the mind of God regarding faithfulness to "the wife of his youth".
 The purpose of God was to "seek a godly seed".
-This would be circumvented by "putting away", and even more so by polygamy, which invariably involves an alien woman or women.
+This would be circumvented by "putting away".
+The background is the example of Judah - "Judah hath dealt treacherously, for Judah hath profaned the holiness of Yahweh which he loved, and hath married the daughter of a strange god" - v11.
+And polygamy invariably involves an alien woman or women.
 Consider Deuteronomy 17v17; 1st Kings 11v1-10 etc. In Christ, polygamy has been excluded, and God's original intention of one "man" and one "wife" who become and remain "one flesh" has been restored.